Date of Award:

 Planning for closure requires in depth analysis into many operational, environmental, and social factors.
 Ideally, the planning process should resolve as many of the technical, social, and aesthetic requirements as possible by systematically addressing the various elements that influence the final design.
 This research identified the significant issues related to planning for the end use of the current Logan landfill after it reaches capacity in 18-20 years and the associated lagoons and wetlands.
 The current closure plan calls for simply recontouring the landfill to stabilize the slopes, then revegetating.
 The location of the site has serious implications for environmental impact yet offers positive opportunities for consideration of alternative end uses.

 Kvarfordt, Kristofor Lee, "Planning for Closure of the Logan City/Cache County Landfill and Surrounding Landscape" (2010).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 732.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .